Melksham: Economy

 The Shell Guide to Wiltshire, published in 1968, characterised the town as "with the exception of Swindon the most industrialized in the county".
 Today, Melksham has varied industries including Avon Rubber, which previously owned the Avon Tyre plant on a riverside site in the town centre.
-The plant is now the home of Cooper Tire & Rubber (a subsidiary of the American Goodyear company) and is still a major employer in the town, producing Cooper Avon and Avon Tyres brands.
-In 2000, Avon Rubber plc moved to a large purpose-built facility 3 km to the south of the town near Semington, employing over 300 on products such as gasmasks.
-Melksham is also home to Knorr-Bremse, a designer and manufacturer of railway braking systems, at a purpose-built facility in south Bowerhill.
+The plant became the home of Cooper Tire & Rubber (a subsidiary of the American Goodyear company) and was a major employer in the town, producing Cooper Avon and Avon Tyres brands until the site closed at the end of 2023.
+In 2000, Avon Rubber moved to a large purpose-built facility 3 km to the south of the town near Semington, employing over 300 on products such as gasmasks.

-The town has a thriving business district, is close to the retail centres of Bath, Chippenham, Devizes and Trowbridge, and is surrounded by attractive villages such as Lacock, Holt, Seend and Semington.
-To cater for the growth in recent years there are new schools and improved infrastructure, although small pockets of Melksham town centre, including a 1960 shopping parade, await redevelopment.
+Also to the south of the town, an area of light industry at Bowerhill is partly on the site of the former RAF Melksham training schools.
+Modern buildings here include regional headquarters designed by Sir Nicholas Grimshaw for the American office furniture maker Herman Miller, and the UK headquarters of Knorr-Bremse, designer and manufacturer of railway braking systems.

 Melksham has a number of pharmacies, high street clothes shops, charity shops and privately run individual stores.
 It has five supermarkets: Asda, Sainsbury's, Waitrose, Lidl and Aldi.